Whew! one of the most challenging panels yet! Why so?

 To begin with the composition was very complicated – in the middle distance.
 There were three explicit figures plus a number of other shadows, all jumbled up together in the original photograph.
 I had to disentangle and determine the significant shapes and forms.
 Deciding what to keep and what to toss.

-Secondly, the values in the middle distance in the original photograph were darker than I preferred so I had to figure out t how to to modulate them appropriately.
-For me personally, the values are still too dark but I’ve found a compromise that works for an individual panel and should still work out in the final assemblage.
+Secondly, the values in the middle distance in the original photograph were darker than I preferred so I had to figure out t how to to modulate them appropriately so that they will match the other panels in this row in the final assemblage.

 Thirdly, the set-up for this particular panel called for acrylic sculpting gel as part of the work-up for the substrate.
 The painting was executed upon this relief.
 This posed an additional challenge due to the undulations in the painting surface of the painting knifeused for creating the relief.
 It made the surface coarser and more textured than I prefer.
 But since that’s part of the self-imposed rules for this particular game, off I went.